Inertial confinement fusion: Fast ignition

 Fast ignition is a promising alternative for achieving nuclear fusion within the inertial confinement fusion scheme.
 Similar to the shock ignition scheme, fast ignition divides the fusion process into two distinct steps: compression and heating, each of which can be optimized independently.
 After the precompression phase, a powerful particle beam is used to provide additional energy directly to the core of the fuel.
-It is important to note that, in fast ignition, this relies on a separate and rapid heating pulse, while shock ignition primarily employs shock waves to achieve ignition.
+In fast ignition, this relies on a separate and rapid heating pulse, while shock ignition primarily employs shock waves to achieve ignition.
 The beam applied creates a heated volume within the plasma.
 If any region of such volume is able to ignite the nuclear fusion process, then, the burning will start and spread to the rest of the fuel.

 The two types of fast ignition are the "plasma bore-through" method and the "cone-in-shell" method.
 In plasma bore-through, a preceding laser bores through the outer plasma of the imploding capsule (the corona), before the last beam shot.
 In the cone-in-shell method, the capsule is mounted on the end of a small high-z (high atomic number) cone such that the tip of the cone projects into the core.
 In this second method, when the capsule is imploded, the beam has a clear view of the core and does not use energy to bore through the 'corona' plasma.
 However, the presence of the cone affects the implosion process in significant ways that are not fully understood.
 In tests, this approach presents difficulties, because the laser pulse had to reach the center at a precise moment, while the center is obscured by debris and free electrons from the compression pulse.
 A variation of this cone approach incorporates a small pellet of fuel at the apex of the device, initiating a preliminary pre-explosion that also moves inward towards the larger fuel mass.